Our research is editorially independent but we may earn a commission for purchases made through our links.

 Yagodina Cave – Bulgaria

-If sunshine and open air isn’t really your thing, then why not get married in a beautiful and geologically stunning cave?
-The Yagodina Cave is located near the Rhodoope village of Yagodina and a top tourism spot in Bulgaria.
+If sunshine and open-air isn’t really your thing, then why not get married in a beautiful and geologically stunning cave?
+The Yagodina Cave is located near the Rhodope village of Yagodina and a top tourism spot in Bulgaria.
 One hall of the cave is even called The Wedding Chapel, with an altar and wall decorations!
 Caves like this one aren’t just dark and dingy, they exhibit the raw power and beauty of nature and history over millions of years.
-Your cave ceremony won’t be affected by weather, as the cave is 6-8 degrees Celsius year-around.
+Your cave ceremony won’t be affected by weather, as the cave is 6-8 degrees Celsius year-round.
 Although some caves are too fragile for large groups, there are lots of cave venues around the world that allow weddings, including Bridal Cave in the Ozark Mountains of Missouri.

 Hawaii Volcano National Park – Hawaii

-To secure a hot and steamy marriage all throughout the years, some couples head to Hawaii Volcano National Park to commit to each other on top of a volcano!
+To secure a hot and steamy marriage throughout the years, some couples head to Hawaii Volcano National Park to commit to each other on top of a volcano!
 You might assume that all Hawaii weddings are on the beach, but a volcano wedding is ultimately surreal, with otherworldly scenery that makes for some truly memorable photographs.
 The best parts of a Hawaii wedding are the consistently warm temperatures, sunshine, photogenic beaches, and built-in honeymoon.
 For a less traditional honeymoon, consider setting out on an extended hiking trip on the outdoorsy island of Kauai.

 Pearson's Pond – Juneau, Alaska

-Another amazing cold weather wedding destination is Pearson’s Pond, where couples can get married on a glacier!
+Another amazing cold-weather wedding destination is Pearson’s Pond, where couples can get married on a glacier!
 It may not be long before the world’s glacier’s melt and become a part of history.
 Celebrate their natural beauty and your love with an unforgettable glacier ceremony.
-One of the best ways to pull of this wedding plan is to board a cruise ship with your friends and family or to take a scenic helicopter flight to the glacier.
+One of the best ways to pull off this wedding plan is to board a cruise ship with your friends and family or to take a scenic helicopter flight to the glacier.
 Just make sure to pack warm clothes and ice-appropriate boots to wear after your wedding photos have been taken!

-Henry Doorly Zoo – Omaha, Nebraska
+Omaha's Henry Doorly Zoo and Aquarium – Omaha, Nebraska

 Animal loving couples will get a kick out of celebrating their wedding with their favorite creatures in attendance.
 Your favorite local zoo may be able to accommodate weddings of various sizes, and it doesn’t hurt to call the administration office to ask!
 Omaha, Nebraska’s Henry Doorly Zoo has been rated one of the very best zoos in the world, and it has over 130 acres of exhibits and gardens to explore.
 This zoo welcomes wedding ceremonies and receptions during regular operating hours and even after hours during certain seasons.
 Why limit your guest list to just humans you care about?